tgirke/rcf/presentations/2020-12-18_Workshop/parallelR/parallelR.md

 Open `nvim_demo.R` with nvim.
 The contnent of this file is shown in the following code block.
 Next, initialize a Nvim-connected R session with `\rf`, and then execute the code by pressing the space bar on your keyboard.
-If X11 is enabled in a user session then the following bar plot will be displayed in a separate graphics window.

 ```r